trostnikov/RDP_CoRD/README.md

 ####  How to use #####

 Type 'rdp' in alfred pane.
 Select one of the saved remote sessions.
+Type server name or ip address to connect to unsaved session.

 Start typing existing session name or session ip address for filtering.

+#### Change log ####

+build 1.1

+ - Possible to connect to server not in list.

+build 1.0

+ - Base functional.